About This Chapter

 Understanding and Responding to Presentations - Chapter Summary

-- Hearing vs. listening
+- Contrast hearing vs. listening

-- Interpreting behavior, perception, and bias
+- Interpret behavior, perception, and bias

-- Links between verbal and nonverbal messages
+- Outline links between verbal and nonverbal messages

-- Behaving appropriately as an audience member
+- Behave appropriately as an audience member

 1. Hearing vs. Listening: Importance of Listening Skills for Speakers